 SECTION 1 RULES & REGULATIONS ITEM NO. 5.
-DOCKAGE (Continued) (d) VESSELS REQUIRED TO OBTAIN ASSIGNMENTS/BERTHING RESERVATION: Notes and berth at a wharf or terminal facility of the Port without an application of berth assignment and without such an assignment having been granted.
-Berthin applications shall be submitted as prescribed by the Port.
-NOTE: Applications for berth assignments should be made as far in advance of the arrival vessel as possible and must specify arrival and departure dates and times and the nature at quantity of the freight to be loaded or discharged.
-The Port Director may, when circumstance warrant, grant verbal permission to dock a vessel at the Port without a pre-approved berthing reservation; however, the vessel operator must complete a berthing reservation immediates. of nd es ng after docking.
-The application will be recorded upon submission. , 6.
-BERTHING POLICY/BERTHING RESERVATIONS:A. Recognized Terminal Operator Permittees may secure reserved berth space under the following conditions: he (a) All berthing reservations will be processed and managed through the Port's "PortCa on-line system. all" (b) An approved Berthing Reservation and, only if required by the Port Director, prepared dockage must be received by the Port a minimum of 48 hours prior to schedule vessel arrival. (c) If required by the Port Director, full dockage fees will be paid to the Port at the time reservation.
+DOCKAGE (Continued) (d) VESSELS REQUIRED TO OBTAIN ASSIGNMENTS/BERTHING RESERVATION: No vessel may berth at a wharf or terminal facility of the Port without an application for berth assignment and without such an assignment having been granted.
+Berthing applications shall be submitted as prescribed by the Port.
+NOTE: Applications for berth assignments should be made as far in advance of the arrival of vessel as possible and must specify arrival and departure dates and times and the nature and quantity of the freight to be loaded or discharged.
+The Port Director may, when circumstances warrant, grant verbal permission to dock a vessel at the Port without a pre-approved berthing reservation; however, the vessel operator must complete a berthing reservation immediately after docking.
+The application will be recorded upon submission.
+6. BERTHING POLICY/BERTHING RESERVATIONS: A. Recognized Terminal Operator Permittees may secure reserved berth space under the following conditions: (a) All berthing reservations will be processed and managed through the Port's "PortCall" on-line system. (b) An approved Berthing Reservation and, only if required by the Port Director, prepaid dockage must be received by the Port a minimum of 48 hours prior to scheduled vessel arrival.
+190 (c) If required by the Port Director, full dockage fees will be paid to the Port at the time of reservation.
 Prepaid dockage fees will be non-refundable unless a written cancellation is received by the Port a minimum of 48 hours prior to scheduled vessel arrival. (d) Vessels that dock at berths without prior-approved reservations do not have berthing privileges or priority and must vacate the berth to accommodate a vessel with a valid reservation if directed to do so.
-The operator or agent shall complete a berthing reservation immediately after docking. (e) VESSELS REQUIRED TO VACATE BERTHS: With the Port Director's approved vessels may occupy a berth, subject to charges named in Section 2, provided survessel shall vacate the berth upon direction of the Port Director.
-Vessels refusing vacate a berth on demand may be moved by tug or otherwise, and any expenses damages to the vessel, other vessels, or wharf structures during such removal shall charged to the owner of the vessel so moved. ch to or
+The operator or agent shall complete a berthing reservation immediately after docking. (e) VESSELS REQUIRED TO VACATE BERTHS: With the Port Director's approval, vessels may occupy a berth, subject to charges named in Section 2, provided such vessel shall vacate the berth upon direction of the Port Director.
+Vessels refusing to vacate a berth on demand may be moved by tug or otherwise, and any expenses or damages to the vessel, other vessels, or wharf structures during such removal shall be charged to the owner of the vessel so moved.